quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 As expected, it has only two values, and the value of `acq_index_<acq_channel>=1` is double that of `acq_index_<acq_channel>=0`.

 ### Thresholded acquisition
 With thresholded acquisition, we can map a complex input signal to either a 0 or a 1, by comparing the data to a threshold value.
-It is similar to the {ref}`single sideband integration protocol <sec-ssb>` described above, but after integration the I-Q data points are first rotated by an angle and then compared to a threshold value to assign the results to either a "0" or to a "1".
+It is similar to the {ref}`single-sideband integration protocol <sec-ssb>` described above, but after integration the I-Q data points are first rotated by an angle and then compared to a threshold value to assign the results to either a "0" or to a "1".
 See the illustration below.

 ```{figure} /images/thresholded_acquisition_explanation.svg
 :align: center